This post on unusual things to do in Edinburgh was last updated on September 17, 2020.

-I like to be a total tourist just as much as the next person, especially if it’s my first time in a city and I feel like it’s my Girl with the Passport duty to do all those super touristy things that no respectable local would be caught dead doing.
+Look, I like to be a total tourist as much as the next person, especially if it’s my first time in a city and I NEED to plan a one day in Edinburgh itinerary where I do all those super touristy things that no respectable local would be caught dead doing.

 Which makes sense when you understand that I am a total weirdo, with a capital W. I’ve also been to Edinburgh countless times (no really, I am hardcore obsessed and would move there in a heartbeat if I could)

-Sometimes you’ve gotta throw caution, not give a fig about what anyone thinks, and just do something because it’s fun.
+Sometimes you’ve gotta throw caution, not give a fig about what everyone thinks, and just do something because it’s fun.

 Ya, feel me?

-That and everything on this list is Girl with the Passport approved and super fun, at least to an insanely ridiculous homo sapien like me.
+Plus, everything on this list is really and truly Girl with the Passport approved and super fun, at least to an insanely ridiculous homo sapien like me.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.